A Model for Multi-Agent Heterogeneous Interaction Problems: The optimal defender team has a finite number of defender types

-where $F_P(x) = \int_0^x P(y) \dd{y}$ is the cumulative distribution function; in our simulations we use a discretization of our shape-space $x \in [0,1]$ and can calculate this integral easily.
-Our simulation results are validated by the fact that the empirical harm closely tracks the analytical harm in~\cref{fig:case0} (middle).
+\cref{fig:case0} (right) shows the analytical and empirical harm for sub-optimal $P_d$.
+We will use the 1-Wasserstein metric~\cite{santambrogioOptimalTransportApplied2015} to measure distances between different defender distributions.
+This is reasonable because from the previous paragraph, we expect that two distributions $P_d$ with atoms close to each other may incur similar harm, even if the atoms are not exactly the same.
+The 1-Wasserstein metric for probability distributions on one-dimensional domains is \( W_1(P_d, P_d^*) = \int_0^1 \abs{F_{P_d}(x) - F_{P_d^*}(x)} \dd{x}, \) where $F_P(x) = \int_0^x P(y) \dd{y}$ is the cumulative distribution function; in our simulations we use a discretization of our shape-space $x \in [0,1]$ and can calculate this integral easily.
+Our simulation results show that the empirical harm closely tracks the analytical harm in~\cref{fig:case0} (right).
+Secondly, it show that the model holds when the number of agents is finite and the shape space is discretized.
 Furthermore, it is noticeable that the variance of the empirical harm across multiple simulations increases as $P_d$ becomes more sub-optimal.
 This is not directly implied by~\cref{eq:Fbar*} (which only optimizes the average harm).
 But it is intuitive: as $P_d$ becomes more sub-optimal, the absence of certain defender types in the team leads to proliferation of certain attacker types, until the small cross-reactivity $f_{d,a}$ from some far away defender type manages to recognize the proliferated attacker type.
-Our model therefore suggests that if the defender team does not have enough resources (defender types) to build the optimal $P_d$, one should not only minimize the expected harm (as is typically done in multi-agent control objectives) but also the variance of the harm.
+This has an important practical implication.
+Our model suggests that if the defender team does not have enough different types to build the optimal composition $P_d$, then it should not only minimize the expected harm as is more commonly done in multi-agent control research, but also the variance of the harm, e.g., using the conditional value at risk~\cite{rockafellar2000optimization}.

-\cref{fig:case0} (right) studies the harm for an attacker distribution $Q_a$ (blue) drawn from a log-normal distribution with $\k=5$ for the situation when each defender can have a different cross-reactivity bandwidth (e.g., a flying platform can tackle many different types attackers while a ground robot can tackle fewer types).
-We created defenders with three different bandwidths $\s \in \cbr{0.05, 0.01, 0.001}$ (large bandwidths to the left of the domain and small ones to the right).
-Note that $P_d^*$ depends on $\s$ and therefore the optimal defender distributions for the bandwidths are different.
-While we do not know the solution of~\cref{eq:harm} in closed-form like~\cref{eq:Fbar*} for the case when different defenders have different cross-reactivity, we can numerically optimize~\cref{eq:harm} to compute $P_d^*$.
-As the figure shows, the harm (green) caused by attackers of different types is smaller for defenders types have large bandwidths in the left-hand-side of the domain and higher towards the right.